We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - A bit bulky

+The Hawk Helium Hammock Saddle combines your stand and tree stand harness in one convenient, lightweight package.
 If you’re a minimalist hunter, and you haven’t already bought into the tree saddle hype yet, the Hawk Helium Hammock Saddle should catch your eye.
 This safety tree harness/stand combines the best of both worlds in a lightweight, packable option.
 Like the Black Diamond, this isn’t a traditional tree stand harness, though it certainly functions as one.
 Whether you wear it to your stand or pack it in, this saddle eliminates a lot of unwanted weight, especially if you have a long hike to the stand.

 The tree tether spliced loop is a bit small for the prusik knot or for the mechanical ascender.
 This means the prusik or the ascender must be removed to attach the tree tether to the tree.
 If you drop one, you better have a spare in your pouch.

 There were no instructions for attaching the carrying pouch to the saddle, which is vital to carry the ascender and the prusik.
-Fitting the Saddle into the carrying pouch takes some effort and practice, but once you get the hang of it, the Hawk Helium Hammock can make your tree stand hunts much more efficient.
+Fitting the Saddle into the carrying pouch takes some effort and practice.
+But once you get the hang of it, the Hawk Helium Hammock can make your tree stand hunts much more efficient.

 Absolutely.
 If you hunt from any elevated stand that isn’t fully enclosed, then you shouldn’t leave the ground without a tree stand harness anchored securely.